supersillysammy/Committee-of-Zero-patch-mirrors/README.md

 # Committee-of-Zero-patch-torrents
-Just a simple list of all the torrents for the Committee of Zero patches, will update with every new patch
+Just a simple list of all the torrents I've created for the Committee of Zero patches, will update with every new patch

 Hashes in the hashes document